gflohr/AnyEvent-Filesys-Watcher/README.md

 # INSTALLATION

-Unless you are using MS-DOS, you should install a helper module that provides the binding for the operating system's filesystem watch functionality:
+Unless your operating system is missing in the list below, you have to install a helper module that provides the binding for the kernel filesystem watch functionality.

+If the command `cpanm` is not available on your system, see http://www.cpan.org/modules/INSTALL.html for instructions on how to install Perl modules.

 ## Linux